googleapis/python-spanner-django/examples/from-scratch/README.md

 After those migrations are completed, that will be all.
 Please continue on with the guides.

 ### Comprehensive hands-on guide
-For a more comprehensive, step by step hands-on guide, please visit [using django-spanner from scratch](https://orijtech-161805.firebaseapp.com/quickstart/new_app/)
+For a more comprehensive, step by step hands-on guide, please visit [using django-google-spanner from scratch](https://orijtech-161805.firebaseapp.com/quickstart/new_app/)

 ### References